martius-lab/EQL_Tensorflow/README.md

 ## Introduction

-This repository contains TensorFlow implementation of the architecture ftom the ICML 2018 paper ["Learning Equations for Extrapolation and Control"](https://arxiv.org/abs/1806.07259).
+This repository contains TensorFlow implementation of the EQL-Div architecture presented in ICML 2018 paper ["Learning Equations for Extrapolation and Control"](https://al.is.tuebingen.mpg.de/publications/sahoolampertmartius2018-eqldiv).
 This work proposes a neural network architecture for symbolic regression.
+There is also a [Theano implementation, see martius-lab/EQL](https://github.com/martius-lab/EQL).

 ## Usage